 At the touch of a hand on his shoulder he whirled - to find himself looking into the face of Finwë, his father, the one elf for whom he held any respect.
 "Fëanor", said Finwë again.
 "Come away."

 Fëanor bowed his head.
 Though he would never have admitted how much he welcomed it, this was a golden opportunity to back out without losing face.
 He knew that otherwise, broken arm or no, he would be compelled to resort to force.
-And he could not hide from himself the even more certain knowledge that he would never get near her and the attempt would leave him with memories that would scar for years.
+And he could not hide from himself the even more certain knowledge that he would never get near her and the memory of the attempt would remain a raw scar for years.